c88032111/solc/docs/frequently-asked-questions.rst

 as part of https://www.pivotaltracker.com/n/projects/1189488

-Best solution currently see is to introduce a special case for gas and value and just re-check whehter they are present at the point of overload resolution.
+Best solution currently see is to introduce a special case for gas and value and just re-check whether they are present at the point of overload resolution.

 ******************